 Ask the Manager Close

-In another spin on this technique, other salespeople may barge into your salesperson’s office, attempting to get help to negotiate a car price for their customer.
-Your salesperson may help them find a bargain or get a discount, giving you the impression that everyone at this dealership is committed to getting you the best deal possible.
+In another spin on this technique, other salespeople may barge into your seller’s office, attempting to get help to negotiate a car price for their customer.
+Your dealer may help them find a bargain or get a discount, giving you the impression that everyone at this dealership is committed to getting you the best deal possible.

 The Three Yes Close